alpineandtides/Mars-Surface-Image-Recognition/README.md

 AI for Beginners: NASA Mars Surface Image Recognition with Pytorch Lightning.
 We will predict the images from Mars and the rover using Google's EfficientNet Convolutional Neural Network.
+The code can be found in the mars-surface-data-with-pytorch-lightning.ipynb Jupyter notebook file in this repository.

 ![NASA_logo_resize](https://github.com/user-attachments/assets/a1816068-3667-414a-85ae-da1338bd47bb)